Alethio36/mediastack/docs/watchlist.md

 the signup flow.
 Then: Jellyfin on the TV with the same username and password;
 Audiobookshelf's "Log in with authentik"; Seerr's "Sign in with Jellyfin";
 Navidrome's music apps after setting a Navidrome password.
-Household members are "external" users — authentik needs a default application for them or they hit "permission denied".
+Household members are *internal* users without admin rights — authentik shows its app dashboard to internal users only (external users are sent straight to one default app;
+checked in its source, `BrandDefaultRedirectView`).
 Weak spots and their answers: no guided app setup (text in the signup flow and in each app's dashboard description — server address, which app to install, "same password"; a small getting-started page if that is not enough); forgotten passwords are reset by you until an email server is set up